LianaTechnologies/lianaautomation-sitetracking/readme.txt

 = Create Automations for your WordPress site visitors =

-LianaAutomation Site Tracking is a free plugin that allows you to segment your WordPress site visitors and create marketing automations based on those segments.
+Liana Automation allows you to segment your WordPress site visitors and create marketing automations based on those segments.
 Grow you business and create effective automations for retargeting, additional sales or brand awareness.
-Implement rightly timed marketing actions based on the customer data you possess by using the marketing automation platform LianaAutomation.
+Implement rightly timed marketing actions based on the customer data you possess.

 = Contribute and translate =